d-krupke/cpsat-primer/README.md

 ten- or hundred-thousand) variables and constraints more.
 The basic idea of using CP-SAT is, analogous to MIPs, to define an optimization problem in terms of variables, constraints, and objective function, and then let the solver find a solution for it.
+We call such a formulation that can be understood by the corresponding solver a *model* for the problem.
 For people not familiar with this [declarative approach](https://programiz.pro/resources/imperative-vs-declarative-programming/), you can compare it to SQL, where you also just state what data you want, not how to get it.
 However, it is not purely declarative, because it can still make a huge(!) difference how you model the problem and